 Camp Sabra’s Camp Director, Terri Grossman, brings more than 20 years of Camp Sabra experience to camp – serving as Camp Director since 2008.
 Terri began her Camp Sabra experience as a camper in 1971.
 Her love of Camp Sabra kept her with us as she transitioned into Camp Sabra staff, and then continued her journey as the Assistant Director, the Director of BBYO, and, then, her dream job as Camp Sabra Director.
 This love for Camp Sabra runs in her family – Terri’s daughter grew up as a Camp Sabra camper and is now a staff member.

 Terri finds strength in her Jewish identity.
 She lived in Israel for two years prior to becoming the Assistant Director at Camp Sabra.
 She loves being at Camp Sabra, because each summer she gets to play a role in creating an atmosphere for joyous Judaism.
 Her favorite part of camp is seeing the campers respond to the camp’s safe environment and kind community.
 Seeing a camper open up and reveal his or her true self is the most rewarding thing a Camp Director can receive.

 One of Terri’s camp traditions is to read the Harry Potter book series each summer as she goes to sleep.
 By her count, she has read the series 12 times.
 She’s already looking forward to her thirteenth time in 2017!

-Ben Panet, Assistant Camp Director
+Ben Panet, Assistant Director of Staffing & Programming

 Ben Panet, Camp Sabra’s Assistant Director, loves the outdoors.
 Originally from Canada, Ben has been attending overnight camps since he was 10.
 Since then, he has found ways to keep himself outside.
 Ben majored in Outdoor Recreation at Brock University in Canada (near Niagara Falls), and he has been a ski instructor and worked on a cruise ship as a youth counselor.